OpenSourceEconomics/econ-project-templates/docs/src/program_environments.rst

 ``conda update [package]`` or ``pip install -U [package]``

 For updating conda all packages, replace ``[package]`` by ``--all``.
-.. comment: I would leave that part out, here one does not know yet what kind of package one could install
+.. comment:: I would leave that part out, here one does not know yet what kind of package one could install

 Installing additional packages
 ==============================